tylerlong/subx/README.md

 ## Features (compared to Redux or MobX)

-- Schemaless, we don't need specify all our data fields at the beginning.
+- Schemaless, we don't need to specify all our data fields at the beginning.
 We can add them gradually and dynamically.
 - Intuitive, just follow common sense.
 No annotation or weird configurations/syntax.
 - Performant, it helps us to minimize backend computation and frontend rendering.
 - Developer-friendly: forget actions, reducers, dispatchers, containers...etc.
 We only need to know what is events stream and we are good to go.